MicrosoftDocs/azure-dev-docs/articles/java/migration/appcat.md

 ## What results can I get from Azure AppCAT?

 The outcome of the discovery and assessment phases is a detailed report that provides a roadmap for the replatforming and modernization of the Java application, including recommendations for the Azure service and replatform approach.
-The report serves as the foundation for the next stages of the replatforming process, and helps organizations to learn about the effort required for such transformation, and take decisions about how to modernize their applications for maximum benefits.
+The report serves as the foundation for the next stages of the replatforming process.
+It and helps organizations to learn about the effort required for such transformation, and take decisions about how to modernize their applications for maximum benefits.

 The report generated by Azure AppCAT provides a comprehensive overview of the application and its components.
 You can use this report to gain insights into the structure and dependencies of the application, and to determine its suitability for replatform and modernization.